graphql/graphql-spec/spec/Section 2 -- Language.md

 Fields can have their nullability designated with either a `!` to indicate that a field should be `Non-Nullable` or a `?` to indicate that a field should be `Nullable`.
 These designators override the nullability set on a field by the schema for the operation where they're being used.
+For example, a field marked with `!` in a query will be treated identically to a field marked with `!` in the schema for the purposes of validation and execution.

 In this example, we can indicate that a `user`'s `name` that could possibly be `null`, should not be `null`: